SUBSTANCE ABUSE PROGRAM

-Following graduation, training for the internship begins at the Jersey Shore Rescue Mission, where the interns assist staff with vital Mission functions.
+Following graduation, training for the internship begins at the Market Street Mission – Jersey Shore, where the interns assist staff with vital Mission functions.
 In return, the Mission continues to work with the interns on personal, relational, and career and educational growth.
 The internship also provides continued accountability, structure, housing, counseling, and training for those who participate.
 Interns act as mentors for new clients struggling with substance abuse as they have personally experienced the benefits of our program.
 The program can last up to two years following graduation.

 ALUMNI SCHOLARSHIP FUND

 Education is a key factor in breaking the cycle of addiction.
 Opportunities to grow and learn often open the door to meaningful employment, which is important in maintaining long-term sobriety.

 Our Alumni Scholarship Fund exists to pay for educational needs for our Life Change Program graduates and alumni.
 The fund is designed to help our graduates fulfill their life mission of recovery in order to live stable, productive lives in our community while pursuing their God-given skills and interests.
 In recent years, several of our alumni have graduated with degrees in clinical mental health counseling, Biblical studies, and alcohol and drug counseling.
 Others have received certifications as electrical contractors, medical translators, and Certified Peer Recovery Specialists.
 Click here to learn more.